Numbers Chapter 2

 Dān, “judgment” or “he judged”) was the first of the two sons of Jacob and Bilhah (Jacob’s fifth son).
 His mother, Bilhah, was Rachel’s handmaid, who becomes one of Jacob’s concubines.
 For more info click here

 [were] an hundred thousand and fifty and seven thousand and six hundred.
-They shall go hindmost with their standards.
+They shall go last with their banners.

 2:32 These [are] those which were numbered of the children of Israel by the house of their fathers all those that were numbered of the camps throughout their hosts [were] six hundred and three thousand five hundred and fifty.